anarchistlexicon/anarchistlexicon.github.io/_drafts/fuhrer-principle.md

 A belief that confuses the leadership with the organization.

-> "The Government is the nation, to question the F&uuml;rher is to question Germany."
+> "The Government is the nation, to question the F&uuml;hrer is to question Germany."

 <br/> See also: [The Great Man Theory](/great-man-theory).